robertknight/ts-style/README.md

 navigating the code.

 ### Goals
+ * Enable use of JavaScript/TypeScript language features and tooling for defining component styles
  * Generate simple, readable CSS that is easy to work with in browser dev tools.
- * Enable use with TypeScript for compile-time checking of style references and use of IDE code search and refactoring tools.
+ * No dependencies on a specific UI library, although ts-style is built with React in mind

 ### Basic Usage
 Styles are created by passing an object defining class names